Frequently Asked Questions

 How do I make an appointment?

-Initial appointments are 30 minutes long (NDIS appointments are longer - please remember to mention this when making an appointment).
+Initial appointments are 40 minutes long (NDIS appointments are longer - please remember to mention this when booking).

 Yes, we can swipe your private health insurance card at the front desk after your consult.
 To receive a rebate your insurance must include Extras cover for 'Occupational Therapy'.

 The amount of rebate differs between health funds and your level of Extras cover.
 To find out the amount that you would be rebated, please contact your private health insurance provider.
 Rebates are for consults only, consumables including custom-made orthoses (splints) may come at an extra cost.
 It is possible to claim funds back for an orthosis by speaking to your health fund in person.

 What is Occupational Therapy?

-Occupational Therapy is a bachelor or under-graduate degree studied at University, similar to Physiotherapy.
+Occupational Therapy (OT) is a bachelor or under-graduate degree studied at University, similar to Physiotherapy.
 It is the study of rehabilitation using activity, and can be applied in a variety of different settings such as paediatrics, hospitals, mental health, aged care and hand therapy.

 Occupational Therapists are trained in splint making and hand / upper limb injury rehabilitation at University - Belinda currently teaches the splinting course at Uni SA.

 What is Hand Therapy?

 Hand therapy is the rehabilitation of an injury to the upper limb, including fingers, hand, wrist, elbow and shoulder.
 It is practiced by either an Occupational Therapist or a Physiotherapist; and includes management of both conservative or post-operative injuries.

 Orthoses (also known as splints) are custom-made thermoplastic guards for the hand, wrist or elbow.
 They are made in your consult to fit your hand by melting the plastic and moulding around your hand.
 If you have any questions about your splint please call us.

 Do I need a referral?

 You do not need a referral to been seen at Adelaide Hand Therapy as a private patient.
 If you have been referred by your GP or another therapist, a referral or letter is always appreciated as they will be able to provide some background about your problem.